 The original recording of Hava’s song RISE can be heard on 'Occupy this Album: 99 Songs for the 99%' alongside artists such as Ani DiFranco, Jackson Browne, and Warren Haynes.
 Her music is on the soundtrack of Sharon Stone’s award-winning documentary, Femme: Women Healing the World, which also features performances by Annie Lennox, Yoko Ono, and Rickie Lee Jones.
 She is a recipient of the Human Spirit Award presented by the international organization Talent for Humanity, and her story is featured in their book along with seven other internationally acclaimed artist/activists.

-Her most recent album, Natural State (released in early 2020) explores themes spanning introspection, personal transformation, lost love, and standing in one’s true power.
+Her latest singles, Radiant Light, Behind Your Eyes, and most recent album, Natural State, explore themes spanning introspection, personal transformation, lost love, and standing in one’s true power.
 Featuring songs adorned with a rich tapestry of vocal harmonies, ethereal textures, and rootsy folk-rock, Aliza brings to life a glimmering mosaic of the moments that have shaped her.
 With an inherent message of peace and universal love, her songs embody the power of music to uplift the mind, body, and soul while staying true to the ongoing practice of reclaiming our natural state.